 Karine is a graduate of McGill University in Montreal, Canada, and in 2010, earned two Master’s Degrees from Howard University.
 In 2011, Karine was awarded the ‘Outstanding Performance in Jazz at the Graduate College Level’ honor by Downbeat Magazine.

 Karine is currently endorsed by Godin Guitars, and has served as the Professor of Jazz Bass Studies at James Madison University in Harrisonburg, Virginia, and as the Professor of Double Bass at Mary Washington University in Fredericksburg, Virginia.
-Karine is a currently an active freelance musician in the greater DC area. and beyond.
+Karine is a currently an active freelance musician in the greater DC area. as well as an educator in Fairfax County.